Table of Contents

 Tumor classification is determined on the one hand by its valence, being benign or malignant, and on the other hand by its cellular origin:

 Squamous cell carcinoma

 When a tumor grows invasively and destructively but has not (yet) metastasized, it is called semi-malignancy.

 A benign tumor does not grow destructively but rather crowding healthy tissue only (compromising under certain circumstances) and rather slowly.
 It has homogenous consistency and has smooth edges and is usually movable.
 Conversely, a malignant tumor is marked by fast, invasive and destructive growth.
 Often, metastases are formed.
 Visually, it displays a colorful, inhomogenous picture and has irregular margins.
 When margins to neighboring structures are breached it will attach to those.
 It leads to structural deformity and invasion.

 Histologically, benign tumors display a rather low cell count.
 Cells are homogenous and show monomorphic nuclei.
-DNA content, chromatin and nucleus are normal.
+DNA content, chromatin, and nucleus are normal.
 There are no cellular abnormalities and low mitotic index.

 While a benign tumor can easily be removed surgically and therefore carries a good prognosis, treatment of a malignant tumor must include chemotherapy and radiation therapy in addition to surgery.
-Even so, depending on tumor type, prognosis may be poor since reoccurrence may be common.
+Even so, depending on tumor type, the prognosis may be poor since reoccurrence may be common.
 Rapidly advancing growth may also deteriorate the patient’s general well-being in kind.

 Grading and Staging

-With removal of a tissue sample suspected to be a tumor from the patient, a pathologist needs to determine histologically which grade of malignancy and which stage the tumor exhibits.
+With the removal of a tissue sample suspected to be a tumor from the patient, a pathologist needs to determine histologically which grade of malignancy and which stage the tumor exhibits.
 Grading describes the assessment of level – or grade – of malignancy, i.e. how malignant is the tumor?
 This is determined by the following: